philipkrueck/homelab/README.md

 Both machines require open SSH access (`TCP:22`).
 The master node also requires an open `TCP:6443` firewall rule for the Kube API Server.
-Services are exposed on ports `30000`-`40000` so these will be opened as needed.
+Services are exposed on ports `30000`-`40000` so these ports will be opened as needed.

 ### Cluster Setup Instructions